Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 1. Eliminate or limit late nights out, especially when traveling alone

-Certain situations, like major sporting or cultural events, might require late nights out, but stick to the populated areas and upgrade your ride if necessary to avoid being left out on the street in a dark or isolated area.
+Certain situations, such as major sporting or cultural events, may require late nights out.
+However, stick to populated areas and upgrade your ride if necessary to avoid being left out in the dark or an isolated area.

 2. Avoid overdoing it with alcohol or avoid it entirely, especially when traveling alone